alexandrupaler/qxx/README.md

 ## K7M - a method to map circuits to NISQ

+K7M is a framework for investigating heuristics to map quantum circuits to NISQ.
-K7M is a heuristic to find a good initial mapping of qubits such that a small number of SWAPS is introduced.
+In its current implementation is was used to find a good initial mapping of qubits such that a low number of SWAPS is introduced.

 The general idea of K7M is that the initial placement of the qubits influences to a great extent the total cost of  compiling a circuit for NISQ.
 Thus, it seems reasonable to:
 1) invest more computational power to find an initial placement using a lookahead heuristic that estimates as good  as possible the cost of the fully mapped circuit;